rsrini7/Prompt-Engineering-Studio/README.md

 * **Cost Estimation & Guardrails:** Real-time cost estimation with configurable iteration limits and cost control features.
 * **Intelligent Template Merging:** Automatically populate LangChain Hub templates with content from user prompts using LLM intelligence.
 * **Intelligent Template Suggestions:** Recommends relevant prompt templates from LangChain Hub based on the detected patterns in your prompt.
+* **UI-Based Dataset Builder:** Create datasets directly in the application with an intuitive modal interface - no CSV files needed.
+* **Export Options:** Export optimized prompts as JSON with metadata or as ready-to-use Python scripts with usage examples.
 * **Automated Prompt Optimization:** Uses **DSPy** to automatically optimize your prompts by generating few-shot examples from a small dataset you provide.
 * **Modern UI:** A clean, responsive, dark-themed interface built for an efficient and pleasant workflow.